Test Announcement 123

 June 1 – October 13, 2018

-In collaboration with Quick Center for the Arts, the museum hopes to engage partners and collaborators in taking a hard look at the serious public health consequences of gun violence in America.
-Our additional programming, including faculty panel discussions, will offer unique opportunities to engage in the conversation about guns in our society, using art as the catalyst for dialogue.
+In collaboration with the Guns in the Hands of Artists Foundation, #UNLOAD, and the Quick Center for the Arts, the museum hopes to engage partners and collaborators in taking a hard look at the serious public health consequences of gun violence in America.
+Please check back here often as additional programming is in the works.
+We hope that the exhibition and the events presented in conjunction with it will offer unique opportunities to engage in the conversation about guns in our society, using art as the catalyst for dialogue.